mduguay/zenofsmash/README.md

 ## Keep playing
 Every fight is a good fight!
 Keep playing against humans and you will get better in time.
 It may take a few rounds, but you will improve nonetheless.
 Learn to have fun while playing, even when it can get frustrating.
 Every time you get frustrated it is an opportunity to learn.
 Win or lose, experience is valuable.

+# In Conclusion
+Smash is for fun!
+Learn to enjoy the experience, win or lose.
+Every game you play will make you better.